The Creative Artefact: Publication Folio B

 You must have successfully completed the following subject(s) before starting this subject:

 Do not enrol into this subject if you have completed LPW701B.
-You should have completed the Graduate Diploma of Arts (Writing) and Graduate Certificate of Arts (Writing) before enrolling in this subject.
+You should have completed the Graduate Diploma of Writing or Graduate Diploma of Arts (Writing) and Graduate Certificate of Writing or Graduate Certificate of Arts (Writing) before enrolling in this subject.

 No special requirements